prl-mushr/mushr-website/content/tutorials/realsense.md

 {{< / highlight >}}

-## Viewing Camera Output in RViz
+## Viewing Camera Output in RViz2

 {{< figure src="/tutorials/realsense/rvizadd.png" caption="">}}

-In your RViz window, you can add topics to view various camera feeds from the RealSense.
+In your RViz2 window, you can add topics to view various camera feeds from the RealSense.
 It is able to publish RGB, Depth, and Infrared camera data.
 Clicking add will allow you to view those feeds, like so:
 {{< figure src="/tutorials/realsense/rvizcamtopics.png" caption="Adding the Color Input from the RealSense.
 Other inputs are also visible.">}}
-After selecting the topic, you should be able to see the camera feed in RViz.
+After selecting the topic, you should be able to see the camera feed in RViz2.

 ## Changing Camera Settings

 {{< figure src="/tutorials/realsense/camparams.png" caption="">}}

-It is also possible to change camera settings and parameters, like resolution, framerate, image compression, etc. You can do this by editing the launchfile we used previously to launch the camera in the `~/catkin_ws/src/realsense2/realsense2_camera/launch/` directory.
-Make sure that it is not running when you do this.
-Open it with your text editor of choice and edit the parameters in the .launch file.
+It is also possible to change camera settings and parameters, like resolution, framerate, image compression, etc. You can do this by editing the launch arguments in `rs_launch.py`, or pass them on the command line, for example:

+{{< highlight bash >}}
+$ ros2 launch realsense2_camera rs_launch.py depth_module.profile:=640x480x30 rgb_camera.profile:=640x480x30
+{{< / highlight >}}

+Run `ros2 launch realsense2_camera rs_launch.py --show-args` to see every available parameter.